Photon-resolved Floquet theory II: Open quantum systems: Unifying framework of FCS and PRFT

-that are defined as the eigenstates of annihilation operators $\hat a_k \left|\alpha_k e^{i\varphi_k }\right> =\alpha_k e^{i\varphi_k } \left|\alpha_k e^{i\varphi_k }\right> $ with real-valued amplitudes $\alpha_k$ and phases $\varphi_k$.
-In the semiclassical limit $\alpha_k \gg1$, it is justified to replace the photonic operators by their expectation values in the Heisenberg picture $\hat a_k(t) \rightarrow \alpha_k e^{-i\omega_k t + i \varphi_k}$.
-This establishes a semiclassical Hamiltonian that describes the dynamics of the matter system~\cite{Engelhardt2022a}.
-This is the case which we consider in the present work.
+In the semiclassical limit $\alpha_k \gg1$, it is justified to replace the photonic operators by their expectation values in the Heisenberg picture $\hat a_k(t) \rightarrow \alpha_k e^{-i\omega_k t + i \overline \varphi_k}$.
+This establishes a semiclassical Hamiltonian that describes the dynamics of the matter system~\cite{Engelhardt2024}, which we consider in the present work.
 Conceptually, we focus here on coherent light in a cavity setup, while application of the PRFT to propagating light fields (e.g., laser light) will be considered in relation to spectroscopy in a future work.
-However, we note here that these two situations are almost identical on a formal level.
+However, we note that these two situations are almost identical on a formal level.

 The photonic modes $k= N_{\text{D} } +1, \dots, N_{\text{D}} + N_{\text{B}} $ form a continuum (i.e., a bath with $N_{\text{B} }\gg 1$) and are assumed to be initially in a thermal state